cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

 * caption:
         The script is attached to the proposal using the
         `bef.portal.attach.to_proposal()` command.
 It takes the id of the proposal, the
+        file attachment, where we give a path to the location of the file, and a
-          file attachment and a description as parameters.
+        description as parameters.